JingangQu/Minimal-Surface-Plateau-Problem/README.md

 So it's a good choice to valite my codes by a catenoid.

-For more information, please my report.
+For more information, please read my report.